-We talked to Jakub Kozak, co-founder & head of technology at Smultron Software Lab, about web applications, and this is what he said about it.
+Jakub Kozak, co-founder & head of technology at Smultron Software Lab tells us about web applications and Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?